-Another pilot (B777/B787), stated that RECAT-EU was completely transparent to him: "we get the ATC clearance and we go".
+Another pilot (B777/B787), stated that RECAT-E U was completed y tweagets theat AT @ nt to clearance and we gb.

 A B737 pilot had experience with RECAT-EU at London Heathrow where he said it was actively applied.
-For departure, his preference was time since it was "easier to check by themselves", which he said they do.
+For departure, his preference was time since it do.
 For the initial climb phase, he does not actively monitor it, they rely on TCAS.
-Heavier aircraft ahead climb slower, so the B737's will usually be above any wake that could be a hindrance.
-Other than that, they rely on ATC to ensure proper separation and he had no other concerns for RECAT-EU for departures specifically.
+Heavier aircraft ahead climb slower, so the aboly of all you was the aboly of abo